curv3d/curv/docs/language/Lists.rst

 For example, ``[1,2,3]`` is a list of 3 numbers.

 List Constructors
   A list constructor is a comma-separated list of expressions or value generators, inside square brackets or parentheses.

-  If parentheses are used, either the list is empty ``()`` or contains at least one comma.
+      The parenthesis notation is deprecated. if used, either the list is empty ``()`` or contains at least one comma.
 The final expression or value generator may be followed by an optional comma.

   For example::